Stonelinks/stonelinks.org/content/index.md

 <div class="hero-unit">

-#Welcome to Stonelinks!
+<h1>Welcome to Stonelinks!</h1>

 Hello!
 I'm Lucas Doyle.
-I'm a programmer, roboticist, engineer, web developer, communicator and student.
+I'm a programmer, roboticist, engineer and web developer.
 I'm passionate about my work and love learning new things.
 This website is where I put my projects, code, writing, documentation and more.
 Enjoy!

 </div>